mom-ocean/MOM5/doc/web/user_guide.md

 ### What is MOM?

 The Modular Ocean Model (MOM) is a numerical representation of the ocean's hydrostatic primitive equations.
 It is designed primarily as a tool for studying the global ocean climate system, as well as capabilities for regional and coastal applications.
-The latest release of MOM occurred in 2012, and is named MOM.
+The latest release of MOM occurred in 2012, and is named MOM5.
 This code has origins that date back to the pioneering work of Kirk Bryan and Mike Cox in the 1960s-1980s.
-It is developed and supported by researchers at NOAA's Geophysical Fluid Dynamics Laboratory (GFDL), with critical contributions also provided by researchers worldwide who comprise the MOM community.
+It is developed and supported by researchers at NOAA's [Geophysical Fluid Dynamics Laboratory](http://gfdl.noaa.gov/) (GFDL), with critical contributions also provided by researchers worldwide who comprise the MOM community.
 The purpose of this web guide is to provide general information about MOM, and particular information for how to download and run the code.
 Here is a table summarizing the algorithmic history of MOM.

 ### MOM Releases